jakemason/SmartDrawersCompanionApp/README.md

 - Each deck can also be assigned a power level so that it can be matched against similar decks.
 - Colors are also stored per deck so that presets can be loaded based on pieces of the pie.
 (Mono-colored matchups, tri-color matchups, etc)

+  ## Disclaimer
+  I threw this thing together over a weekend so it's rough around the edges, but has worked well for our needs so far.